 What is a Historically Underutilized Business (HUB)?

 In North Carolina, a HUB is a disadvantaged business enterprise which has been certified and is currently participating in the Statewide Uniform Certification Program.
-The HUB Office works to promote economic opportunities for HUBs in state government contracting and procurement that will foster their growth and profitability, with an aspirational goal of at least 10 percent of all state government contracts being awarded to HUB firms.
+The HUB Office works to promote economic opportunities for HUBs in state government contracting and procurement that will foster their growth and profitability, with a goal of at least 10 percent of all state government contracts being awarded to HUB firms.

 A HUB is at least 51 percent owned by one or more minority persons or socially and economically disadvantaged individuals.
 The term “minority person” means a person who is Black, Hispanic, Asian American, American Indian, and/or female.